SlickSaintNick/odin-rps/README.md

 Rock Paper Scissors for The Odin Project

 ## Pseudocode
+Start the game
-- Start the game.
-Initialize number of rounds complete to 0.
+- Initialize number of rounds complete to 0.
+- Initialize choices to 'rock', 'paper', 'scissors
 - WHILE rounds complete is less than 5:
     - RANDOM computer chooses 'rock' 'paper' or 'scissors'
     - GET input from player, trimmed, lowercase